 Tits remain active, flutter from feeder to the tree and back.
 They are in their element.
 And their freedom of being is just so natural as they occupy that space.
-I ask myself, “What stops me from taking up space?”
+I ask myself, “What stops me from taking up space and expand?”

 note: Happy New Year, Everyone! 🙂 Hope it started well for all.
 As it always is, with updates and changes, my site is sometimes unresponsive.
 Please bear with me as I try to fix this issue.